Icenium/bond-content/grocery-list/lesson-2.md

 #### Action

-* **i**.
+* **j**.
 Return to your AppBuilder project by returning to your workspace (click the “Grocery List app” link in the top-right corner of the screen), and then clicking the “Grocery List” box.
-* **j**.
+* **k**.
 Open your app.js file from the scripts folder, and add the following code as the very first thing in the `initialize()` function:
 ```
 el.Users.login("username", "password",
     function(data) {